 While these few use cases are great, they are meant to be used as a point of reference; often times you will find yourself not having to contend with the problem of choosing the best platform or tool but with the absence of the right partner to work with.

-A good web designer can create a great piece of work on any platform using either of the available tools; a great web developer can build a solid website using any programming language, framework or open-source software.
-So when you find the right person or the best web design agency from NYC (product placement) to work with it will be up to them to recommend and even insist on using one tool over the other based on your business needs.
+A good web designer can create a great website on any platform using either of the available tools.
+A great web developer can build a solid web app using any programming language, framework or open-source software.
+So when you find the right person or the best web design agency from NYC to work with it will be up to them to recommend and even insist on using one tool over the other based on your business needs.

 When you have access to a trustworthy web developer who knows how to build websites in Shopify and is good at it, there is no reason why not to go with this option.
 If the person or agency only works in PHP using Laravel framework — that’s great, there is no reason why this option wouldn’t work for you either.

 What is the best solution for creating a professional website for the company?